 We need a new way of looking at our coworkers.
 The line managers must view the coworkers as something that they borrow for a limited period of time, and then let go.

 Almost like a coach of a football team.
-You should be proud In order to meet the of the players that move on to other leagues and other teams.
+You should be proud of the players that move on to other leagues and other teams.

 (HR Director)